NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 On Mac OSX and Linux, there are two ways to run NuGet:

-1. Install the [.NET Core SDK](https://www.microsoft.com/net/download/core), which includes NuGet capabilities.
+1. Install the [.NET Core SDK](https://www.microsoft.com/net/download/core), which includes the core NuGet capabilities.
 Downloads are also listed on [github.com/dotnet/cli](https://github.com/dotnet/cli).
+If you need fuller capabilities, then use the second option below to use `nuget.exe` with Mono.

-1. Install [Mono](http://www.mono-project.com/docs/getting-started/install/) and then use the nuget.exe command-line executable for Windows (version 3.2 and later) from [nuget.org/downloads](https://nuget.org/downloads).
+1. Install [Mono](http://www.mono-project.com/docs/getting-started/install/) and then use the `nuget.exe` command-line executable for Windows (version 3.2 and later) from [nuget.org/downloads](https://nuget.org/downloads).
 Running NuGet on Mono is subject to the following limitations:

     - Commands tested to work:
         - Config